 This clause of the standard requires top management to demonstrate leadership and commitment to the QMS, along with defining corporate responsibility and the quality policy.
 The top management must also assign process owners along with other roles and responsibilities.
 This clause places requirements on “top management” which is the person or group of people who directs and controls the organization at the highest level.
 The ISO requirements have been supplemented by requiring organizations to adopt a corporate responsibility requirement.
 This reflects the increasing market and governmental expectations for improved integrity in social and environmental matters.
 There is an increased emphasis on people “owning” the QMS rather than one individual.
 The new standard requires top management to identify “process” owners who must be competent and understand their roles in relation to the QMS.
 Top management now has greater involvement and responsibility in the management system and must ensure that the requirements of it are integrated into the organization’s processes and that the policy and objectives are compatible with the strategic direction of the organization.
 The quality policy should be a living document, at the heart of the organization.
 To ensure this, top management is accountable and has a responsibility to ensure the QMS is made available, communicated, maintained, and understood by all parties.
 There is also a greater focus on top management to enhance customer satisfaction by identifying and addressing risks and opportunities that could affect it.
 They need to demonstrate consistent customer focus by showing how they meet customer requirements, regulatory and statutory requirements, and also how the organization maintains enhanced customer satisfaction.
 In the same context, they need to have a grasp of the organization’s internal strengths and weaknesses and how these could have an impact on the delivery and conformity of products or services.
 This will strengthen the concept of business process management.
 In addition, top management needs to demonstrate an understanding of the key risks associated with each process and the approach taken to manage, reduce, or transfer the risk.
 Finally, the clause places requirements on top management to assign QMS relevant responsibilities and authorities, but they must remain ultimately accountable for the effectiveness of the QMS.

-ISO 9001:2015 expanded the ISO 9001:2009 concept of management responsibility into a set of leadership behaviors to ensure an effective QMS.
+ISO 9001:2015 expanded the ISO 9001:2009 concept of management responsibility into a set of leadership behaviours to ensure an effective QMS.
 IATF 16949 includes the requirement for an anti-bribery policy, an employee code of conduct, and an ethics escalation policy to address increasing market and governmental expectations for improved integrity in social and environmental matters in the automotive industry.
-This implies responsibility and empowerment at all levels and functions of the supplier/organization to follow an ethical approach and report any observed unethical behavior without fear of reprisal.
+This implies responsibility and empowerment at all levels and functions of the supplier/organization to follow an ethical approach and report any observed unethical behaviour without fear of reprisal.
+The organization must implement corporate responsibility policies which must include at a minimum an anti-bribery policy, an employee code of conduct, and an ethics escalation policy which can be termed as whistle-blowing policy.

 ISO/TS 16949:2009 addresses management responsibility and authority, but it does not explicitly mention that management ensures process owners understand their role and are competent.
 This new requirement will ensure that management understands this expectation, by specifically identifying these process owners and ensuring they can perform their assigned roles.
 This requirement recognizes that process owners have the authority and responsibility for activities and results for the processes they manage.
 Process Owners need to be clearly defined. ( process map, matrix, etc.)